-Painting the bodywork is an opportunity to rejuvenate its original look or even to try out a new look with a different color.
-However, spray-painting any vehicle is a long process that involves special tools and skills, so it’s a job best left to a professional.
+Painting the bodywork is an opportunity to rejuvenate your car’s original look or even to try out a new look with a different color.
+However, spray-painting any vehicle is a long process that involves special tools and skills, so it’s a job that may be best left to a professional.

 Professional painting or DIY?

-While it’s possible to paint your own vehicle, it involves patience, skill and a range of paints and tools that you may need to purchase specifically for the job.
-Furthermore, the end result may not be of a particularly high-quality, making do-it-yourself paint jobs more suitable for older vehicles or all-terrain vehicles that frequently pick up knocks and scratches.
+While it’s possible to paint your own vehicle, it involves patience, skill and a range of paints and tools you may need to purchase specifically for the job.
+The end result of your own paint job may not provide the high-quality vehicle facelift you are looking for.
+Do-it-yourself paint jobs are best suited for older vehicles or all-terrain vehicles that frequently pick up knocks and scratches.

 For people looking to restore a family vehicle or collector’s car to its original condition, it’s usually a better idea to employ the services of an auto repair shop where professionals apply up to 24 even coats of paint for a high-gloss, durable finish.

 Many body shops offer several levels of service to cater to customers with different budgets and requirements.

 The main types of paint service are:

 Basic: The most inexpensive paint job involves as few coats as possible, using synthetic enamel paint.
 For the basic job, the painters are unlikely to paint areas that are not normally visible, such as the inside of the hood.
 Basic costs range from $300 to $900.

 Standard: The cost of a standard paint job usually includes sanding the body and removing rust before painting to get an attractive finish.
 Standard costs range from $1,000 to $4,500.